 Nestria stood at the entrance to the dining hall, along with another petite elven woman.
 The second woman’s skin was heavily tanned and freckled, her hair a sun-bleached brown and, sitting proudly upon her face, were a set of those strange wire frames.
 Launtil, the woman his roommate had attempted to see before they made their dash to the duelling arena.

 “Tillie!”
-The alchemist hastened to the woman’s side, losing an inch of his height as his shoulders drooped.
+Sulin hastened to the woman’s side, losing an inch of his height as his shoulders drooped.
 So small was the woman that even Nestria’s relatively average elven stature looked tall.
-Sulin, being taller than both by a half-foot, towered over her.
+The alchemist, being taller than both by a half-foot, towered over her.
 “I am so sorry about last night, you see—”

 Smiling, Launtil held up her hand to stall the rest of his explanation.
 “Nestria told me everything.”
-The woman had been born in the empire—and into slavery, as was common with most of the elves there.
-Despite living here for a decade or so, she still carried a slight hint of an Udynean accent.
+The woman had been born in the Udynea Empire—and into slavery, as was common with most of the elves there.
+Despite living here for a decade or so, she still carried a slight hint of their accent.
 It always brought a sort of niggling in the back of Dylan’s mind to check if the woman harboured an apricot stone in her mouth.

 Sulin flinched.
 “Ness… told you?”
 His gaze flicked to the other elven woman.
 “Really?”

 Dylan gnawed on his bottom lip.
 Solitary confinement wasn’t commonly longer than a day or two.
-He knew the now-useless piece of infitialis was large, but he didn’t think it worth more than a half-week of solitary.
+He knew the now-useless piece of infitialis was large and difficult to mine, but he didn’t think it worth more than a half-week of solitary.
 What had the overseers seen in the woman that made them think a longer sentence was necessary?